 The activation reaction normally occurs in the endoplasmic reticulum or the outer mitochondrial membrane.
 This is an ATP-requiring reaction (fatty acyl-CoA synthase), yielding AMP and pyrophosphate (PPi).
 Different enzymes are specific for fatty acids of different chain length.

+Then, the acyl CoA esters are transported in mitochondria.
 They are converted to fatty acyl carnitine by carnitine acyl transferase I, an enzyme of the inner leaflet of the outer mitochondrial membrane.
 Fatty acyl carnitine is then transported by an antiport in exchange for free carnitine to the inner surface of the inner mitochondrial membrane.
 There carnitine acyl transferase II reverses the process, producing fatty acyl-CoA and carnitine.
 This shuttle mechanism is required only for longer chain fatty acids.

-s are degraded by a series of reactions that release acetyl-CoA and leads to the production of NADH and FADH2.
+Once inside the mitochondrial matrix, the fatty acyl-CoA derivatives are degraded by a series of reactions that release acetyl-CoA and leads to the production of NADH and FADH2.
 There are four steps in fatty acid oxidation pathway; oxidation, hydration, oxidation, and thiolysis.
 It requires 7 rounds of this pathway to degrade palmitate (a C16 fatty acid).

 A graphic chart of these important metabolic steps may be found in the BioCarta web site.